 |Oh, to be spring birding on the glorious Yellow Sea islands again...|

-I have my suspicions that this guy was the head gangster on the island, as the locals seemed to fear/respect him, and I'd seen him a few times at the docks in the pre-dawn gloom, up to no good.
+I have my suspicions that this guy was the head honcho on the island, as the locals seemed to fear/respect him, and I'd seen him a few times at the docks in the pre-dawn gloom, up to no good.
 Once I saw him and the one cop on the island meet there, and an envelope changed hands while something was hurriedly offloaded from a trawler.
-The 'one cop on the island being tight with the one gangster on the island' thing seemed to be the rule, rather than the exception on these remote islands.
+The 'one cop on the island being tight with the one honcho on the island' thing seemed to be the rule, rather than the exception on these remote islands.

 At first he was basically interrogating me, asking me all manner of personal questions.
 As the dinner wore on, he warmed to me, and bellowed at his wife in Korean "Wife!
 Bring the Tree!"
 She popped out of the back room where she had been hiding out, carrying a massive vessel filled with liquor, with bits of tree floating around inside.
 We hit the Tree pretty hard, and were soon singing karaoke songs and giggling like ninnies.
 There was much red-faced back-slapping.
 I don't remember getting back to my hotel, but from the evidence I was able to piece together in the morning, I suspect that four to six Korean men broke into my bathroom and vomited everywhere.
 And a little bit near where I was sleeping.